 10. Investigate Firewalls

 Certain firewalls may prevent Steam from talking to its servers.
-You can temporarily disable it for testing purposes.
+You can temporarily disable it for testing purpose.
 If that’s the reason, it may be necessary to add exceptions in your firewalls for Steam.

 11. Investigate Anti-Virus